Fenoemos/MyArchive/[Project] Coursera/Google Advanced Data Analytics Professional Certificate/[Readme] 6 Waze - Course 6 - Machine Learning model.md

 <sub>**Cc:** “Harriet Hadzic,” <ins>Harriet@waze</ins>; “Chidi Ga,” <ins>Chidi@waze</ins>; “Sylvester Esperanza,” <ins>Sylvester@Waze</ins>; “May Santner,” <ins>May@waze</ins>; “Ursula Sayo,” <ins>Ursula@waze</ins>

-Thank you for providing the details for the final phase of the prediction algorithm we have requested.
+<sub>Thank you for providing the details for the final phase of the prediction algorithm we have requested.
 I apologize for missing many of the weekly project meetings, but I’ve been keeping informed of your progress.
 We discussed in detail your proposal for building and testing the following models for prediction: random forest and XGBoost.
 We agree with this approach.

-Please go ahead with the creation of the algorithm.
+<sub>Please go ahead with the creation of the algorithm.
 It would be very helpful if you could share what data indicators the algorithm is based on, and describe the confidence your team has in the model performance

-Thank you for your great work,
+<sub>Thank you for your great work,

-Emrick Larson
+<sub>Emrick Larson

-Finance and Administration Department Head
+<sub>Finance and Administration Department Head

-Waze
+<sub>Waze

 <sub><ins>**Email from Harriet Hadzic, Director of Data Analysis**</ins>